mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 You can create an issue for a vulnerability by selecting the **Create issue** button.

-This creates a [confidential issue](../../project/issues/confidential_issues.md) in the project the vulnerability came from, and pre-populates it with useful information from the vulnerability report.
+This creates a [confidential issue](../../project/issues/confidential_issues.md) in the project the vulnerability came from and pre-populates it with useful information from the vulnerability report.
 After the issue is created, GitLab redirects you to the issue page so you can edit, assign, or comment on the issue.